 The Company currently leases 15,000 square feet of office space in Noida, India.
-The lease has an initial term of nine years commencing January 15, 2013 with monthly rental payments of approximately \$10 plus applicable service tax for the first year.
+The lease commenced January 15, 2013 and has an initial term of nine years with monthly rental payments of approximately \$10 plus applicable service tax for the first year.
 Thereafter the monthly rental payment will increase by five percent every year.
 The Company is entitled to terminate the lease 36 months after the commencement date by providing 3 months' written notice to the landlord.